darwyn123/azure-vm/README.md

 <br />

-   Click the Review + Create button at the bottom of the page.
+   Click the Review + Create.
 Verify that validation has passed.
-Lastly, click Create.
+Than, click Create.